 Price: $ 1045 | Weight: 182 g | Dimensions: 133 x 48 x 30 mm | Waterproof: No | Photo resolution: 6720 x 3360 | Video resolution: 4K | Memory: 19 or 51 GB | Mount: Tripod socket | Battery life: Approximately 60 minutes

-Released in 2019, the Ricoh Theta Z1 is still competitive in 2024 and deserves its place in our ranking.
-The camera has since benefited from an update increasing the internal memory from 19Gb to 51Gb in May 2021.
+Released in 2019, the Ricoh Theta Z1 is still competitive in 2025 and deserves its place in our ranking.
+The camera has since benefited from an update increasing the internal memory from 19 GB to 51 GB in May 2021.
 In March 2022, Ricoh released the Theta X (tested above), which is a more accessible camera but lacks some functions that the Z1 has.
-The Theta Z1 is therefore still an option that you can consider in 2024.
+The Theta Z1 is therefore still an option that you can consider in 2025.

 The Theta Z1 can capture 23MP (6720 x 3360 px) photos and 4K videos, but the image quality is much greater than these numbers suggest.
-Thanks to its 1 inch sensors – larger than other 360° cameras – the Z1 shoots high-resolution photos and videos with excellent dynamic range.
+Thanks to its 1-inch sensors – larger than other 360° cameras – the Z1 shoots high-resolution photos and videos with excellent dynamic range.

 No doubt, photo quality is the crowning glory of the Theta Z1.
 Compared to other 360° cameras, the Z1 produces better raw photos and gives you more control over the exposure.
 Under low light conditions, it is superior to other models.
 In fact, we prefer the Z1 over the X, which has a higher resolution on paper, precisely because the Z1 is more reliable in terms of photo rendering, especially in low-light situations.

 But the Theta Z1 has one drawback: the price.
 At $1045, it remains too expensive for most amateurs.
-Moreover, the camera has not decreased in price since its release five years ago.
+Moreover, the camera has not decreased in price since its release six years ago.
 Logic would have the Z1 be more accessible ($200-$300 less), and we regret that this is not the case.

-If you have the budget and are looking to capture professional 360° photos (e.g., for virtual tours), you may want to consider investing in the Ricoh Theta Z1 or the Theta X. If your top priority is the quality of photography and consistency of output, these cameras remain solid choices in 2024.
+If you have the budget and are looking to capture professional 360° photos (e.g., for virtual tours), you may want to consider investing in the Ricoh Theta Z1 or the Theta X. If your top priority is the quality of photography and consistency of output, these cameras remain solid choices in 2025.
 However, it’s worth noting that we’re disappointed that the price hasn’t changed since its release (5 years ago), which affects their competitiveness against more recent competitors on the market.

 Insta360 Flow: The low-cost choice to pair with a smartphone

-Price: $146 | Weight: 400g (14.1oz) | Dimensions: Folded = 3.1 x 6.4 x 1.4 in Unfolded = 2.9 x 10.6 x 2.8 in | Waterproof: no | Compatible phone thickness: 0.3 – 0.4 in | Compatible phone width: 2.5 – 3.3 in | Battery capacity: 2900mAh = approx. 12 hours | Charging Time: 2 hours (5V/2A)
+Price: $109 | Weight: 400g (14.1oz) | Dimensions: Folded = 3.1 x 6.4 x 1.4 in Unfolded = 2.9 x 10.6 x 2.8 in | Waterproof: no | Compatible phone thickness: 0.3 – 0.4 in | Compatible phone width: 2.5 – 3.3 in | Battery capacity: 2900mAh = approx. 12 hours | Charging Time: 2 hours (5V/2A)

 The smartphone stabilizer market is abundant, with the Insta360 Flow emerging in a field initially established by brands like DJI, Zhiyun, and Feiyutech.
 Despite its competitors’ lead, Insta360 Flow stands out with innovative features, especially its ability to take 360° photos, a first for stabilizers.